haileywallace/ligand_mapping/README.md

 that can be input into COMBS2.
 To change the name of this output file, implement the --output option and enter a different filename.
 If you wish to output images of your ligand with the CGs highlighted, specify the --image option.
-Specifying the --help option will produce the following:
+Specifying nothing  will produce the following:
 ```
 *********************************************************